 DNA extraction, quantitation, amplification of STR markers and mitochondrial DNA, fragment analysis, DNA sequencing, data interpretation, and population genetics

 Fingerprints, firearm and tool mark examinations, document examinations and examinations of trace evidence, such as glass, soil, paint, hairs and fibers, forensic drug analysis, principles of forensic pathology, crime scene investigations, operation and functioning of the forensic science laboratory

 - Principles of criminal law and procedure

 Preparation and presentation of evidence, qualifications and preparation of expert witnesses, testifying as an expert witness and methods of legal research

 - Laboratory classes

 Interested applicants should hold a bachelor's degree in the biological sciences from an accredited college or university.
-Students must meet the FBI standards for a forensic DNA technical leader, having had 12 credits of course work either as an undergraduate or graduate student in the following areas before coming to GW: genetics, biochemistry, molecular biology/molecular genetics, statistics and/or population genetics.
+Students must meet the FBI standards for a forensic DNA technical leader, having had 12 credits of course work either as an undergraduate or graduate student in the following areas before begining the MFS-FMB program: genetics, biochemistry, molecular biology and/or molecular genetics, statistics and/or population genetics.
 These courses must be taken as part of the undergraduate curriculum or before registering for graduate classes.